LiveSplit/LiveSplit/README.md

 ## Releasing

-1. Update versions of any components that changed to match the new LiveSplit version.
+1. Update versions of any components that changed (create a Git tag and update the factory file for each component) to match the new LiveSplit version.
 2. Create a Git tag for the new version.
 3. Download `LiveSplit_Build` from the GitHub Actions build for the latest commit on `master`.
 4. Create a GitHub release for the new version, and upload the LiveSplit build ZIP file with the correct filename (e.g. `LiveSplit_1.8.21.zip`).